-This list is far from complete, but will give some helpful fundamentals on mobile app development.
+This list is far from complete, but will provide some helpful fundamentals on mobile app development.

-A programming language is a set of instructions used to produce different kinds of output.
-A developer uses it to create programs that implement specific algorithms, thus, developing the app and its management system.
+A programming language is a set of rules used by developers to develop the app and its backend or administration system.
 The most common programming languages for mobile app development are Objective-C, Swift, C#, and Java.

-Native development.
-Native app development is done when the developer uses a programming language that Apple and Google each released for their respective operating systems.
-For instance, a programmer may use the following programming languages if they wish to do native app development:
+Native app development is done when a developer uses a programming language that Apple or Google released for their respective operating systems.
+For instance, a developer may use the following programming languages for native app development: